FredHutch/R_Package_Validation_Tutorial/Debugging_Triage.md

 ## Debugging

-When working through these slides and exercises, don't become discouraged if something doesnt work out or isnt clear.
-Follow these instructions
+When working through these slides and exercises, don't become discouraged if something does not work immediately or seems obtuse.
+Follow these instructions:

 ### Attendee